Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/Simple TCP Server.rst

 In this example, we first connect Ameba to WiFi, then we use Ameba as server to communicate with client.

-First, we make sure the correct Ameba development board is set in "Tools" -> "Board"
+First, we make sure the correct Ameba development board is set in :guilabel:`Tools -> Board`

-Then, open the Simple WiFi Server example in "File" -> "Examples" -> "WiFi" -> "SimpleTCPServer":
+Then, open the Simple WiFi Server example in :guilabel:`File -> Examples -> WiFi -> SimpleTCPServer`

 |image01|